If the answer to any of these questions is “no”, be concerned about the reliability of a source.

 Is the article written in a calm, controlled, and professional manner?

-If it attempts to shock you or elicit an emotional response rather than provide facts, or if it uses exclamation marks and question marks, it’s probably not a reliable article.
+If it attempts to shock you or illicit an emotional response rather than provide facts, or if it uses exclamations marks and question marks, it’s probably not reliable.

 Illustration.
 Lesende (Reading) by Gerhard Richter, found through Artstor.